microconfig/microconfig/README.md

     #include logback-template
 ```

-As your can noticed placeholder syntax inside templates just ${propName}.
+As your could notice placeholder syntax inside templates just ${propName}.
 Micronconfig will resolve  template's placeholders based on properties from component.
 As we remember orders and payments include application.name property from service-discovery-client.
 During config build Microconfig will replace ${application.name} inside logback.xml with service's property value and copy result logback.xml to result folder for each service.